Investigating the effect of hadronic models on IACT images: Conclusions

 The main focus of the work was on evaluating the effects of the choice of the hadronic model in the IACT camera images, in particular, in the distribution of the Hillas parameters.
 The work was divided into two main approaches.
 First, the distributions of different Hillas parameters were investigated independently.
 Two different configurations, five different primaries and the three possible combinations of each pair of models were evaluated.
 Number of pixels, size and density were shown to be the variables with the most significant differences. \texttt{EPOS-LHC} showed the largest differences to the other two models for protons and \texttt{QGSJET-II04} for helium, nitrogen, and silicon.
 No clear difference was seen for iron.
 These results can shine a light on understanding possible differences coming from the different assumptions made by each of the models considered.

 A further investigation was performed by combining all the Hillas parameters into a BDT.
+Even though an event-by-event classification is not possible (and was not envisioned), a significant and stable difference was found in the BDT distributions for some cases.
 It was once more verified that \texttt{EPOS-LHC} stands out for protons, while \texttt{QGSJET-II04} stands out for helium and nitrogen.
-As shown in figures~\ref{fig:Final-mono} and~\ref{fig:Final-stereo}, the differences are more significant in certain regions of the phase space of energy and impact parameter, in particular showers with energies of TeV whose core is close to the center of the array (or, correspondingly, to CT5).
+The incompatibility of the models was explored for different regions of the phase space of reconstructed and true parameters.
+From the reconstructed parameters, it was possible to determine target regions to be explored by further studies using measured data.

+The true phase space was then used to determine interesting regions in which the models were further investigated.
+Distributions of first interaction parameters were investigated showing that the main discrepancies between \texttt{EPOS-LHC} and \texttt{QGSJET-II04} are in the multiplicity and height of first interaction for protons and elasticity and fraction of energy carried by neutral pions for helium and nitrogen.

-Even though an event-by-event classification is not possible (and was not envisioned), a significant and stable difference was found in the BDT distributions for some cases.
-With that, we propose this method as a novel tool for using IACT data to explore the compatibility of the hadronic models with experimental data, allowing further constraining of the models.
+Therefore, we propose this method as a novel tool for using IACT data to explore the compatibility of the hadronic models with experimental data, allowing further constraining of the models.
 We also show that a more targeted search could be fruitful by separately analyzing the data in certain regions of the phase space of energy and impact parameter.
 While H.E.S.S. is used as a show-case scenario, the methods here presented can easily be applied to other IACT experiments as well as to the forthcoming CTAO.

 \acknowledgments We thank the H.E.S.S.
 Collaboration for allowing us to use H.E.S.S. simulations for this publication.
 The idea for this work was spawned during a series of two joint FAPESP/BAYLAT workshops titled ``Astroparticle physics in the era of CTA and SWGO'' at the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg and the Instituto de F\'{i}sica de S\~ao Carlos, Universidade de S\~ao Paulo in 2023 and 2024.
 We acknowledge the generous support of these workshops by FAPESP (through grant number 2022/01271-7) and BAYLAT.
 VdS also thanks FAPESP grant number 2021/01089-1.
 The authors would like to thank Sam Spencer and Alison Mitchell for valuable feedback on the draft of this manuscript.
+The authors also thank the referee for valuable comments that lead to a deeper investigation of the subject in this work.